Genetics 2E

 The honey bee has one of the most complex pheromonal communication systems found in nature, possessing 15 known glands that produce an array of compounds.

 These chemical messengers secreted by a queen, drone, worker bee, brood, and laying worker bee elicit a response in other bees in the colony.
 They are produced as a volatile or non-volatile liquid and transmitted by direct contact.
-These chemical messages are received by the bee's antenna and other body parts.

 The bee pheromones can be grouped into